pfloos/QUESTDB/README.md

 ---

-## 🔋 Extension to charged excitations
+## 🔋 Extension to Charged Excitations

 The QUEST database also contains charged excitations, mainly ionization potentials (IPs) at the moment.
 Here is the short description of the **charged** excited states: